Gluesticks Blog

 bowls of chocolate chips and butterscotch chips and almond bark next to jars of peanuts and sea salt

 Nuts: 2 (16 oz) jars.
-You can use honey roasted, salted or unsalted peanuts.
+You can use honey roasted, salted, or unsalted peanuts.
+Pecans, hazelnuts, cashews, almonds, or a mixture of nuts would be delicious too.

 Chocolate chips: 1 (12 oz.) package.
-Semi-sweet works best because it helps cut some of the sweetness of the butterscotch chips and almond bark.
+Semi-sweet chocolate chips work best because it helps cut some of the sweetness of the butterscotch chips and almond bark.

 Butterscotch chips: 1 (12 oz.) package.
 These add such a distinct flavor to your crockpot candy.
 If you don’t like butterscotch chips you can substitute peanut butter chips.

-Almond Bark: 1 (24 oz.) package is plenty!
-Cut it into cubes and you’re all set.
+White Almond Bark: 1 (24 oz.) package is plenty!
+Cut it into cubes and you're all set.
+You can also use white chocolate chips.

 Sea Salt: This really brings out the flavors of the chocolate and butterscotch chips.
 Just a pinch on top of each cluster.